soloranger/zabbix-internet-Speedtest-Template/README.md

-# zabbix-internet-Speedtest-Template
+# Zabbix internet Speedtest template
-Monitor You internet Speed Test with Zabbix and Grafana Dashboard
+Monitor Your internet Speed Test with Zabbix and Grafana Dashboard